joostkremers/ebib/docs/ebib-manual.md

 `"Custom_id: "` in order to create an Org property.
 The `%T` specifier is replaced with the title of the note, which consists of the author (or editor), the year of publication and the title of the bibliography entry.
-The template also contains the string `">|<"`, which indicates the position of the cursor when a new note is created.
+The template also contains the string `"%%?"`, which indicates the position of the cursor when a new note is created.
+(For backward compatibility reasons, the string `">|<"` can also be used to indicate the cursor position, although this does not work if you use `org-capture` to record new notes.)

 To change the template, you must customise the option `ebib-notes-template`.
 If you use Org for your notes and keep your notes